 Exploring the Universe

-The Astronomy & Astrophysics Research Lab (AARL) is the first astrophysics research space at the NC Museum of Natural Sciences (NCMNS), opening with the Nature Research Center in April, 2012.
-Jointly supported by a partnership with Appalachian State University, the AARL’s overall mission is to bring cutting-edge astrophysics research to the museum, mentor and involve students interested in physics, astronomy, astrophysics, and related fields, and make exploring the Universe accessible and exciting to our diverse population of museum visitors.
+The Astronomy & Astrophysics Research Lab (AARL) is the first astrophysics research space at the NC Museum of Natural Sciences (NCMNS), which opened with the Nature Research Center in April, 2012.
+Jointly supported by a partnership with Appalachian State University, the AARL’s overall mission is to bring cutting-edge astrophysics research to the Museum, mentor and involve students interested in physics, astronomy, astrophysics, and related fields, and make exploring the Universe accessible and exciting to our diverse population of museum visitors.
 The AARL draws students primarily from its affiliated Department of Physics & Astronomy at Appalachian State University, as well as local physics and astronomy departments from UNC at Chapel Hill, NC State, and NC Central.
-Linked by the AARL, the museum is an invited member of the new research-outreach consortium, the Institute for Cosmology, Subatomic Matter & Symmetries (COSMS).
+Linked by the AARL, the Museum is an invited member of the new research-outreach consortium, the Institute for Cosmology, Subatomic Matter & Symmetries (COSMS).
 This consortium also includes UNC at Chapel Hill, NC State University, Duke University, and Oak Ridge National Laboratory.

 Staff, students and volunteers of the Astronomy & Astrophysics Research Lab are devoted to bringing the excitement of the Universe to the public.
 The AARL is visible to the visitors through glass walls, where scientists, students, interns and volunteers can be seen working on the various projects inside the lab, including data reduction and analysis, meteorite imaging and identification.
 Dynamic visualizations showcasing the latest space missions and research are also displayed on the lab’s computer screens.
 Lab staff periodically lead solar and evening observing programs, working in collaboration with local community amateur astronomy clubs.